derek-chandler/grantsProject/README.md

  * Linux/macOS
     1. Install all requirements as instructed above
        * You may need to install tkinter on your system to be able to launch the GUI
-    2. Execute the program with `python GrantsParserXML.py`
+    2. Execute the program
+       * Run `GrantParser-unix.sh` or run from the terminal with `python GrantsParserXML.py`

  3. Choose a date range with the provided calendar GUI.
     * The default date range is from the past 7 days to the current date inclusive.
  4. Once a date range is selected, click **Confirm** and a report will be generated